A null model for Dunbar's circles: Grand-canonical ensemble for Dunbar's circles

 where $D(\{k_r\}) = \binom{N}{k} k!/\prod_r k_r!$ is the degeneracy of the configuration $\{k_r\}$, which counts all possible ways of selecting $k=\sum_r k_r$ links out of $N$ actors, and all ways of assigning $k$ distinguishable links into layers of degree $k_r$.
 Finally, $Z$ and $H$ are the partition function and cost function, respectively.

-where $\lambda$ and $\mu$ are the Lagrange multipliers and will act as fitting parameters in order to enforce the constraints Eqs. \eqref{eq:grand_canonical_constraints}.
+Here $\lambda$ and $\mu$ are the Lagrange multipliers and will act as fitting parameters in order to enforce the constraints Eqs. \eqref{eq:grand_canonical_constraints}.
 We have also included the auxiliary fields $h_r$ for convenience.

-The maximum entropy method has been applied to formulate a large number of complex network models with prescribed features, known generally as exponential random graphs \cite{ParkNewmanPRE2004,GarlaschelliLoffredoPRE2008,BianconiPRE2009,SagarraGuileraPRE2013,SagarraGuileraPRE2015}.
+The maximum entropy method has been applied to formulate a large number of complex network models with prescribed features, known generally as exponential random graphs \cite{ParkNewmanPRE2004,GarlaschelliLoffredoPRE2008,BianconiPRE2009, SagarraGuileraPRE2013,SagarraGuileraPRE2015}.
 Our approach here seeks instead a probability distribution for ego-network configurations $\{k_r\}$.
-All the information of our system, including the cumulants of the layer degrees and group sizes, as well as their marginal distributions, are recovered from the partition function, which can be calculated analytically.
+All the information of our system, including the cumulants of the layer degrees and group sizes, as well as their marginal distributions, are recovered from the partition function, which can be calculated analytically:

-where the symbol $\sum_{\{k_r|k\}}$ on the second line denotes sums over configurations $\{k_r\}$ with total degree $k$, and we have used the multinomial and binomial sums on the second and third lines, respectively.
+Here the symbol $\sum_{\{k_r|k\}}$ on the second line denotes sums over configurations $\{k_r\}$ with total degree $k$, and we have used the multinomial and binomial sums on the second and third lines, respectively.

 The cumulants of a single layer degree $k_r$ can be computed by taking derivatives with respect to the respective auxiliary field $h_r$.
 For instance, the average layer degree, variance, as well as the correlations between different layers are given by

-where we have defined $x=\e^{\lambda}$ and $y=\e^{\mu}$.
+where we have defined $x=\e^{\lambda}$ and $y=\e^{\mu}$, and $h=0$ implies that all $h_r$ are set to zero.
 We will prove later on that the layer degree marginal distributions become uncorrelated Poisson distributions in the thermodynamic limit $N\to\infty$.
 Let us first write, however, the saddle point equations, used to fix the $k$ and $s$ ensemble averages.

 Notice that the average degree and resource verify $\<k\>=\sum_r \<k_r\>$ and $\<s\>=\sum_r s_r \<k_r\>$, respectively.
 In our maximum entropy setting, Eqs. \eqref{eq:saddle_k_canonical} and \eqref{eq:saddle_s_canonical} are solved for $x$ and $y$ in order to obtain the parameter values that fix the desired $\<k\>$ and $\<s\>$.